 As to the precise nature of the molecular or mechanical operations in the dielectric when thus subjected to the stress of electrostatic induction, nothing is known.
 One pregnant experiment of Faraday is of great importance, by showing that induction is, as he expressed it, "an action of contiguous particles."
-In a glass trough (Fig.

-104), is placed some oil of turpentine, in which are put some fibres of dry silk cut into small bits.
+In a glass trough (Fig. 104). is placed of dry silk cut into small bits.
 Two wires pass into the liquid, one of which is joined to earth, the other being put into connection with the collector of an electrical machine.
 The bits of silk come from all parts of the liquid and form a chain of particles from wire to wire.
 On touching them with a glass rod they resist being pushed aside, though they at once disperse if the supply of electricity is stopped.
 Faraday regarded this as typical of the internal actions in every case of induction across a dielectric, the particles of which he supposed to be "polarised," that is, to be turned into definite positions, each particle having a positive and a negative end.
 The student will perceive an obvious analogy, therefore, between the condition of the particles of a dielectric across which electrostatic induction is taking place, and the molecules of a piece of iron or steel when subjected to magnetic induction.